sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_image_previews.rst

         max-width: 200px;
     }

-And that's all there is to it!
+And that is all there is to it!

 However, this method does not work when the ``ImageAdmin`` can be embedded in other Admins using the ``sonata_type_admin`` field type.
 For that we need...

 Advanced example - works with embedded Admins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When one Admin is embedded in another Admin, $this->getSubject() does not return the instance under management by the embedded Admin.
+When one Admin is embedded in another Admin, ``$this->getSubject()`` does not return the instance under management by the embedded Admin.
 Instead we need to detect that our Admin class is embedded and use a different method: